 The Martins’ admiration and respect for Kustosz had grown into a close friendship that became the foundation for their generosity.
 When Henry Kustosz and Susan Noble married, the couple lived in the guesthouse on the Martin’s property.
 Some years later, the Martins persuaded the couple to join them in Paris, to stay in a countess’s house near the Plaza Athenee.
 It is a vacation that remains firmly planted in their memories, drawing forth even more stories about the Martins and their altruism.

 Henry Kustosz went on to work in research and development for 25 years for the Nestle’ Company.
 Susan Noble Kustosz, a direct descendant of the original settlers of New Milford, worked for 30 years at Southern New England Telephone, now AT&T Connecticut.
 Married 52 years, they stayed active in their community and remained close friends with the Martins.
 And they never for a moment forgot the family’s many kindnesses.

 Henry Kustosz falls silent for a moment, and his eyes glisten.

 “Because Mrs. Martin gave to me,” he says.
 “She changed my entire life.”

-For more information about supporting the College of Agriculture and Natural Resources, please contact the UConn Foundation’s development department.
+For more information about supporting the College of Agriculture, Health and Natural Resources, please contact the UConn Foundation’s development department.

 Follow the UConn Foundation...